Moscow Oblast: Relief

 The oblast is mostly flat, with some hills with a height of about 160 m in the western and extensive lowlands in the eastern part.
-From the southwest to northeast, the oblast is crossed by the border of the Moscow glacier to the north of the common ice-erosion form with moraine ridges, and to the south – only erosional landforms.
+From the southwest to northeast, the oblast is crossed by the border of the Moscow glacier to the north of the common ice-erosion form with moraine ridges, and to the south are only erosional landforms.
 The western and northern parts of the oblast contain the Moscow Uplands.
 Their average height peaks at about 300 m near Dmitrov and the upper point of 310 m lies near the village of Shapkino in Mozhaysky District.
 The northern part of the Moscow Uplands is steeper than the southern part.
 The uplands contain lakes of glacial origin, such as Lakes Nerskoye and Krugloye.
 To the north of the Moscow Uplands lies the alluvial Verhnevolzhsk Depression; It is marshy and flat with the height varying between about 120 m and 150 m.

 To the south stretches a hilly area of the Moskvoretsko-Oksk plain.
 Its greatest height of 254 m lies in the area of Tyoply Stan, within the Moscow city limits.
 The plain has clearly defined river valleys, especially in the south parts, and occasional karst relief, mostly in Serpukhovsky District.
 In the extreme south, after the Oka River, lies the Central Russian Upland.
 It contains numerous gullies and ravines and has average height above 200 m with the maximum of 236 m near Pushchino.

 Most of the eastern part of Moscow Oblast is taken by the vast Meshchera Lowlands with much wetland in their eastern part.
 Their highest hill peaks at 214 m but the average heights are 120–150 m.
 Most lakes of the lowlands, such as Lakes Chyornoye and Svyatoye, are of glacial origin.
 Here lies the lowest natural elevation of the region, the water level of Oka River at 97 m.